 What does this mean for sample resources?

 This is an exciting time for the establishment of such a world-leading resource.
-The challenge of linking samples and clinical data will be a priority for HDR.
+The challenge of linking samples and clinical data will be a priority for HDR UK.
 The UKCRC TDCC is embedded within the HDR Midlands consortium and therefore the voice and needs of the sample resource community will be heard.
 One of the challenges we face is making the Directory relevant to the needs of the research community; in part this is linked to the amount of available clinical data.